Nissan TD engine: TD25

 It is applied to the following vehicle(s):

-It has been used in the 1990–present Nissan Cedric YPY31, the Nissan Navara D21 series, and the 1-ton Nissan Atlas F23 series from 1995 to 1999 (sold as the Cabstar in Europe and certain other export markets).
+It has been used in the 1990–2015 Nissan Cedric YPY31, the Nissan Navara D21 series, and the 1-ton Nissan Atlas F23 series from 1995 to 1999 (sold as the Cabstar in Europe and certain other export markets).
 It was also used in the Nissan Caravan/Urvan (E24).

 TD27

 Bore and stroke are 96x92 mm giving 2663 cc.
 Maximum power of the naturally aspirated model is 85 PS at 4,300 rpm.
 A turbocharged version of the TD27 was introduced in 1988.
 A low output version of this engine intended for forklift use, producing 38 kW at 2,300 rpm, remained in production with GCT (Global Component Technologies, successor company to Nissan Diesel Industrial Engines) as of 2024.

 This engine was also exported to the United Kingdom and fitted to LTI's Fairway series, coupled to manual or automatic transmissions also supplied by Nissan.
 The low-stressed naturally aspirated engine has a strong reputation for reliability.
 The General Secretary of Britain's Licensed Taxi Drivers' Association (LTDA) referred to the TD27 as "one of the greatest engines ever put in a cab."
 It was chosen after extensive testing by engineering consultants Ricardo PLC.
 The company offset the cost of importing engines from Japan by Nissan agreeing to sell 200 Fairways in Japan every year under the "Big Ben" name.
 The TD27 continued to be installed on the succeeding TX1 series.

 The TD27 was mainly fitted to a number of Nissan light duty commercial vehicles and was used as the most common diesel option in Nissan Homy, Caravan, and Urvan vans.
 Along with the TD23 and TD25, it was also fitted to the D21 series Datsun Truck (also known as Nissan Pickup, Navara, etcetera).
 The turbocharged versions were also fitted to the Nissan Caravan and its various rebadgings, to the Nissan/Datsun Pickup, the Nissan Terrano SUV (D21 as well as the succeeding R50), and to the Nissan Terrano II (R20; sold as the Mistral in Japan).

 The power range of the regular turbocharged versions (TD27T; built from 1985 until 2007) range from 100-115 PS depending on fitment; when fitted with an intercooler (TD27Ti) power increases to 125 PS.
 The most powerful TD27ETi model, introduced in 1995 and built until 2001, is intercooled, and has an electronically controlled distributor-type fuel injection pump.
 The system was called "electronically controlled fuel injection" by Nissan at the time.